• Skip to primary navigation

 A Level II heritage marker was installed in 2017 by NHCP.
 And on September 25, 2017, NHCP finished the restoration project.
 A marker was installed as well to commemorate the completion.

-Additionally, Carcar Church was declared a National Cultural Treasure by the National Museum of the Philippines in 2019, and unveiling of the marker was conducted in time for the annual fiesta in November 2023.
+Additionally, Carcar Church was declared a National Cultural Treasure by the National Museum of the Philippines in 2019.
+The unveiling of the marker was conducted in time for the annual fiesta in November 2023.

 Architecture